techthoughts2/Catesta/docs/catesta_cicd/Catesta-AWS.md

                 * `task Test` - Invokes all Pester Unit Tests
                 * `task Analyze` - Invokes Script Analyzer checks
                 * `task DevCC` - Generates generate xml file to graphically display code coverage in VSCode using [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters)
-1. *The comment based help in your functions will be used to generate/update markdown docs for your module in the docs folder.*
 1. Add any module dependencies to your CI/CD bootstrap file: `install_modules.ps1`
 1. Upload to your desired repository which now has a triggered/monitored build action.
 1. Evaluate results of your build and display your AWS CodeBuild badge proudly!